Whiskey is made from gluten-containing grains. Distillation removes gluten in theory, but reactions are documented.

 The Bottom Line

-- Avoid flavored varieties — Added ingredients are the real risk
+- Avoid flavored varieties — Added ingredients add risk on top of grain base

 Related Guides